top of page

 A crown is sometimes referred to as a “cap” and can be used to improve esthetics AND function.
 When a tooth is missing a significant amount of natural structure, either due to a large filling, a crack or a fracture, a dental crown is indicated.
 A crown is “like a thimble” that covers the entire 360 degrees of a tooth and acts to splint and protect the tooth from the outside.

-There are 3 types of crowns:
+There are three types of crowns:

 Crowns